amna-mohsin/form-design/README.md

 ## Usage

   - Clone or download the repository
   - Open the project folder
-    - Open index.html in your browser to view the form
+  - Open `index.html` in your browser to view the website

 ## Structure